hillhacks/website/pages/register.md

 : Set up for the main conference
   Variety of sessions
   Clean up after the main conference

-#### School programme

-What to expect
-: School visits of one day and longer

-The school programme will be scheduled based on schools' interest and availability of volunteers.

 *[OSEM]: Open Source Event Manager